Downloads

 export ARCHFLAGS="-arch x86_64"

-in bash ) to avoid potential character set problems running the dx
+.To avoid character set problems when running the

 Platform | Version | Download |